Scotchester/jellybeans/_posts/2016-10-27-life-savers-jellybeans.md

 In honor of the Chicago Cubs, playing in their first World Series since 1945, it's time for a review of some jelly beans from the Wm.
-Wrigley Jr. Company of Chicago, Illinois – another set of  beans that are based upon a prominent, pre-existing brand of candy – Life Savers Jellybeans.
+Wrigley Jr. Company of Chicago, Illinois – another set of beans that are based upon a prominent, preexisting brand of candy – Life Savers Jelly Beans.

 I've definitely been a fan of the traditional Life Savers hard candy in my life, especially the classic cherry flavor.
 How do their jelly beans stack up?